AsahiLinux/docs/HW:SEP.md

 TODOs:

-- build a table of message types and tags for all endpoints
+- build a table of message types and tags for all endpoints (in XNU logs, a lot of the messages seem to have parts of the true SEP message masked out)

 - capture how a gigalocker is created (this is a long term thing)

+- update the SEP tracer for Ventura

 xART fetch notes: